Offer in Compromise (OIC)

 When a taxpayer files an IRS Offer in Compromise, the IRS will evaluate the taxpayer’s ability to pay the taxes owed.
 As part of this evaluation, the IRS will look at the taxpayer’s income and expenses.
 The taxpayer must disclose to the IRS the taxpayer’s income and how much the taxpayer is paying for certain allowable living expenses.

-In addition, it is common practice for the IRS to require the income information from all members of the household regardless of whether they are liable for the taxes owed.
+It is also common practice for the IRS to require the income information from all members of the household regardless of whether they are liable for the taxes owed.
 Household individuals, who do not owe the tax, are considered “non-liable parties.”
 A non-liable party may be a husband, wife, significant other, parent, roommate, friend or anyone else living with the taxpayer.

 Can I Really Settle my Tax Debt for Less Than I Owe?

-Many people ask is there really a program available with the Internal Revenue Service (IRS) for taxpayers to settle their back taxes for “pennies on the dollar?”
+Many people ask if there really a program available with the Internal Revenue Service (IRS) for taxpayers to settle their back taxes for “pennies on the dollar.”
 Yes, there is a program available.
 By filing for an IRS Offer in Compromise, it can offer tax debt relief, but not every taxpayer will qualify for it.
 Settlement amounts are not always for “pennies on the dollar,” and they depend directly on the personal situation of each taxpayer.
+Every situation is different, and working with a tax law professional can help to minimize the stress and struggle of completing all forms in a precise fashion.

 Effective Tax Administration